 May is Maritime Month at the Port of San Diego.
-It’s our region’s unique celebration of National Maritime Day, which is May 22.
+It is our region’s unique celebration of National Maritime Day, which is May 22.
+In 1933, Congress declared National Maritime Day to commemorate the American steamship Savannah’s voyage from the United States to England, marking the first successful crossing of the Atlantic Ocean with steam propulsion.
 National Maritime Day pays special tribute to the merchant marines and to the benefits that the maritime industry provides to the country.

 Meet the Working Waterfront

 The Port of San Diego is a specialty port and we process several unique types of cargo.
 There are many different vessel types that do business at the Port of San Diego.
 These include RO-RO vessels, break bulk vessels, bulk vessels, refrigerated container vessels, navy vessels, research vessels, cruise vessels, and more.

 A bulk carrier is specifically designed to transport unpackaged bulk cargo such as grains and cement.
 The Port receives bauxite from Australia on bulk carriers.
 In 2020, we processed just under 113,000 metric tons of bauxite at the Port’s Tenth Avenue Marine Terminal.